netdata/go.d.plugin/modules/windows/README.md

 ### Windows Exporter Options

-[Prometheus windows exporter](https://github.com/prometheus-community/windows_exporter) does not expose all metrics by default.
-To enable a specific metric, it is necessary to pass as argument for the option `--collectors.enabled` the module name.
+Some `windows_exporter` collectors are [disabled by default](https://github.com/prometheus-community/windows_exporter#collectors).
+To enable a specific collector, pass its name as an argument to the `--collectors.enabled` option.

-Suppose you want to monitor on your environment Active Directory, IIS, and Memory.
-To achieve this goal you need to start Windows exporter with the following options:
+E.g.:

 > .\windows_exporter-0.20.0-amd64.exe --collectors.enabled "ad,iis,memory"

-After windows exporter is running you can start netdata.

 ## Metrics